Pyroptosis: Discovery

-This type of inherently pro-inflammatory programmed cell death was named pyroptosis in 2001 by Dr. Brad T. Cookson, an associate professor of microbiology and laboratory medicine at the University of Washington.
+This type of inherently pro-inflammatory programmed cell death was named pyroptosis in 2001 by Molly Brennan and Dr. Brad T. Cookson, an associate professor of microbiology and laboratory medicine at the University of Washington.
 The Greek pyro refers to fire and ptosis means falling.
 The compound term of pyroptosis may be understood as "fiery falling", which describes the bursting of pro-inflammatory chemical signals from the dying cell.
 Pyroptosis has a distinct morphology and mechanism compared to those of other forms of cell death.
 It has been suggested that microbial infection was the main evolutionary pressure for this pathway.
-In 2013, caspase-11 dependent noncanonical pathway was discovered, suggesting lipopolysaccharides (LPS) can trigger pyroptosis and subsequent inflammatory responses independent of toll-like receptor 4 (TLR4).
-In 2015, gasdermin D (GSDMD) was identified as the effector of pyroptosis that permeabilizes the cell membrane.
+Inflammasome formation was initially thought to be required for the induction of pyroptosis, but in 2013, the caspase-11 dependent noncanonical pathway was discovered, suggesting lipopolysaccharides (LPS) can trigger pyroptosis and subsequent inflammatory responses independent of toll-like receptor 4 (TLR4).
+In 2015, gasdermin D (GSDMD) was identified as the effector of pyroptosis that forms pores in the cell membrane.
 In 2021, the high-resolution structure of the GSDMD pore was solved by cryo-electron microscopy (cryo-EM).
+Also in 2021, an additional molecule, NINJ1, was found to be required for the plasma membrane rupture during pyroptosis.

 Morphological characteristics

 Pyroptosis, as a form of programmed cell death, has many morphological differences as compared to apoptosis.
 Both pyroptosis and apoptosis undergo chromatin condensation, but during apoptosis, the nucleus breaks into multiple chromatin bodies; in pyroptosis, the nucleus remains intact.
-In a cell that undergoes pyroptosis, gasdermin pores are formed on the plasma membrane, resulting in water influx and cell lysis.
+In a cell that undergoes pyroptosis, gasdermin pores are formed on the plasma membrane, resulting in water influx.

 In terms of mechanism, pyroptosis is activated by inflammatory caspases, including caspase-1/4/5 in humans and caspase-11 in mice.
-Pro-apoptotic caspases, including caspase-6/7/8/9, are not required for pyroptosis.
+Caspase-8 can act as an upstream regulator of inflammasome activation in context-dependent manners.
 Caspase-3 activation can take place in both apoptosis and pyroptosis.

 Although both pyroptosis and necroptosis are triggered by membrane pore formation, pyroptosis is more controlled.
 Cells that undergo pyroptosis exhibit membrane blebbing and produce protrusions known as pyroptotic bodies, a process not found in necroptosis.
 Also, necroptosis works in a caspase-independent fashion.
 It is proposed that both pyroptosis and necroptosis may act as defence systems against pathogens when apoptotic pathways are blocked.